Rishinaiyappaag/AI-Resume-analyser/README.md

-The project called "AI Resume Analyser" that utilizes Natural Language Processing (NLP) to enhance job seekers' resumes.
-The system analyzes uploaded resumes to identify gaps in skills, providing personalized recommendations such as relevant certifications, online courses, and tutorial videos.
-These recommendations aim to help users upgrade their resumes, improving their chances of securing a job in their desired field.
-By leveraging NLP techniques, the AI effectively assesses the strengths and weaknesses of a resume, guiding users toward skill development to meet industry demands.
+🤖 AI Resume Analyser<br>
+AI Resume Analyser is your smart assistant for building standout resumes! 🚀<br><br>

+🌟 What It Does<br>
+📄 Analyze Resumes: Upload your resume, and let the AI work its magic.<br>
+🧠 Powered by NLP: Leverages Natural Language Processing to assess your skills and identify gaps.<br>
+🎯 Personalized Recommendations: Get tailored suggestions for:<br>

+🏅 Certifications<br>
+📚 Online Courses<br>
+🎥 Tutorial Videos<br><br>
+💼 Why It Matters<br>
+🔍 Helps you align with industry demands by upgrading your skills.<br>
+💡 Boosts your chances of securing a job in your dream field.<br>
+📈 Guides you toward skill development to stand out in the competitive job market.<br>

+✨ Whether you're a fresh graduate or an experienced professional, the AI Resume Analyser is here to help you shine! 🌟

 Home page